Buying a Property – Some Frequently Asked Questions

 Q. What happens after the investigations have been completed?

-A. Assuming that you have received a satisfactory mortgage offer by this stage, your solicitor will then report to you and send you the contract and other documents to sign.
-At this stage the solicitor will also ask you to pay a deposit.
+A. Assuming that you have received a satisfactory mortgage offer by this stage, we will then report to you and send you the contract and other documents to sign.
+At this stage we will also ask you to pay a deposit.

 Q. Why do I need to pay a deposit and how much has to be paid?